 The Charleston School of Law has partnered with community organizations to create clinics that support families in need of legal representation.

-The Access to Justice Clinics - The Charleston Pro Bono Housing Clinic, the South Carolina Legal Services Domestic Violence Clinic, Mediation Clinic, Parole Clinic, and the Charleston Pro Bono Family Law Clinic - will involve students in the direct representation of homeless, indigent, poor, and disadvantaged persons.
+The Access to Justice Clinics - The Charleston Pro Bono Housing Clinic, the South Carolina Legal Services Domestic Violence Clinic, the Parole Clinic, and the Charleston Pro Bono Family Law Clinic - will involve students in the direct representation of homeless, indigent, poor, and disadvantaged persons.
 Students may assist in the representation of clients in the context of legal issues and litigation involving matters such as, landlord-tenant, eviction, housing, disability benefits of various types, family court, criminal charges in municipal and magistrate courts, drafting of wills, and the like.
 Students will learn first-hand what kinds of issues routinely face those persons at or near poverty or working-poor status.
 Students may assist professors in court or at agency hearings with the representation of clients.
 Students may also assist with the preparation of pleadings, motions, briefs, correspondence, and other memoranda necessary to the representation.
 Students may assist with client in-take and other interviews necessary to prepare the clients and witnesses for various hearings.

 The Street Law Clinic will involve students in teaching a law class to students in Title I schools in the Charleston area.